 Suggested Tour: 9 Nights 10 Days South India Temple Tour

 It is one of its kind festivals that witness the largest congregation of women in Kerala.
 The woman gathering is so high that it has entered in the Guinness record as the largest women gathering for religious activity.
 With over 3.5 million women participate in Pongala festival is celebrated at Attukal Bhagavati Temple in Kerala’s capital city of Thiruvananthapuram.
 Women on this day offer sweet dish which is made up of rice, molasses, coconut with raisins and nuts to the deity.
 According to their belief, the deity is considered as the incarnation of Goddess Parvati.

 Suggested Tour: 5 Nights 6 Days Simply Kerala Tour

 3. Paripally Gajamela

-Gajamela the world is formed by the combination of two words, Gaja (Elephant) and Mela (Fair) and together they form festival of elephants.
+Gajamela the world is formed by the combination of two words, Gaja (Elephant) and Mela (Fair) and together they form the festival of elephants.
 Gajamela of Paripally is an annual festival at Kodimoottil Sree Bhagwati Temple.
 It is dedicated to Goddess Bhadrakali.
 One can watch more than 50 caparisoned elephants taking part in this gajamela which lasts for 10 days huge celebration.
-On the last day of the festival one can witness the grandeur of the mighty elephants parading and walking towards the Bhagwati temple.
-If you are on your Kerala tours, then it we suggest you to take part in this festival at once in all these 10 days.
+On the last day of the festival, one can witness the grandeur of the mighty elephants parading and walking towards the Bhagwati temple.
+If you are on your Kerala tours, then it we suggest you take part in this festival at once in all these 10 days.

 Suggested Tour: 6 Nights 7 Days Amazing Kerala Tour